-Soft-start is not user adjustable and is fixed at ~ 400ms.
-Both the duty cycle and control loop reference are affected by soft-start.
-Soft-starting both the duty cycle and the reference ensures a well behaved closed loop soft-start that results in virtually no overshoot.
+Soft-start is not user adjustable and is fixed at ~ 350ms.
+Both the duty cycle and control loop reference have soft-start.
+This ensures a well behaved closed loop soft-start that results in virtually no overshoot.

 AC Detection and Reference Generation